 I thought I was through posting Valentine's Day protein treats for this year.
 But after promising to make some Caramel Filled Protein Chocolates for a friend, I couldn't resist sharing them with you!

-As with my recipe for Caramel Apple Protein Pie, the caramel flavor comes from the combination of the carob powder and maple flavoring.
+The caramel flavor comes from the combination of the carob powder and maple flavoring.
 Depending on the mold you use, this recipe will make about 15-20 chocolates.
 This silicone rose mold is a bit smaller than the heart mold I used for the Strawberry Filled Protein Chocolates earlier this week.

 Getting the chocolate to be the right consistency is the only tricky part here.
 You'll want it to be thin enough to move around the mold, but thick enough to stick to the mold and coat each cavity.
 I usually need to warm the chocolate to get it smooth, then let it cool a bit before putting it into the mold.
 But once you get the hang of it, you'll be hooked!
 They're delicious!

 Along with some Cherry Rose Protein Truffles and Strawberry Filled Protein Chocolates, these would make a great Valentine's Day gift!

 Raw chocolate coating:

 - ¼ cup raw cacao powder

 - ½ cup + 2 tablespoons natural vanilla whey protein powder